Sunday, September 29, 2024

 There are to be two ceremonies -- a private one for Therre and close friends, and a more public one for his father's industry connections.
 Therre makes a special, rather flamboyant, mourning coat for these ceremonies.
 And, somewhat unexpectedly, this creates a sensation -- his career as a designer is definitely back on.
 But is this what he wants?

-There are significant personal elements -- his ex-lover, now married, accompanies him to the private ceremony, and though their sexual relationship is not on anymore, they can still be friends -- and she, a lawyer, will represent him in a case brought by his father's more lover, contesting the will.
-Add to that a mild rekindling of Therre's relationship with his sister, and most importantly, the prospect of a new lover -- an actor he's worked with on an eventually abortive film project before his father's illness.
+There are significant personal elements -- his ex-lover, now married, accompanies him to the private ceremony, and though their sexual relationship is not on anymore, they can still be friends -- and she, a lawyer, will represent him in a case brought by his father's former lover, contesting the will.
+Add to that a mild rekindling of Therre's relationship with his sister, and most importantly, the prospect of a new lover -- an actor he had worked with on an eventually abortive film project before his father's illness.

 In many ways, recounting this plot, it seems like the stakes here are small.
 And perhaps they are -- but then how small are the stakes when we are mourning a parent? or starting a new relationship?
 No, Therre's choices aren't going to change the world -- but they will change his life in ways that matter.
 And recovering from grief is also emotionally vital to anyone -- and Jeffers' depiction of Therre's grief is beautiful and convincing.